 Property Information can be obtained by using the City's Public Webmap.
 A tutorial on the use of the webmap can be found within the webmap in the top header bar.

-Pre-Development Review (Optional)-Call the Public Works Office at 620-441-4420 to set up a pre-development review with your preliminary development plan.
+Pre-Development Review (Optional)-Call the Neighborhood Services Office at 620-441-4420 to set up a pre-development review with your preliminary development plan.
 Commercial projections will also require a meeting before the Technical Advisory Committee.

 Does the property require annexation?
 If the property is outside the City Limits and needs city services, it needs to be annexed into the City.
 See the Annexation Application for more information.